 This is a very common question.
 People want their character to have the best options and stats, so naturally many ask: “what is the most useful language?”
 The answer is, ask your DM.
 The most useful language totally depends on the campaign and story.

-If you’re spending 90% of your time in the Feywild, than speaking Sylvan, Primordial, or Elvish will be the most useful languages.
-On the other hand, if you’re in a frozen area full of giants and dwarves, than Dwarvish and Giant are the best languages.
+If you’re spending 90% of your time in the Feywild, then speaking Sylvan, Primordial, or Elvish will be the most useful languages.
+On the other hand, if you’re in a frozen area full of giants and dwarves, then Dwarvish and Giant are the best languages.